The Academic Calendar has been revised and posted. Note: Staff, faculty and students will not have Labor Day off this year. Fall and spring

 COVID-19 Response Plan for Employees

-The COVID-19 Response Plan for Employees (enter your UNCSA credentials to access PDF) explains how the UNCSA will respond
+The COVID-19 Response Plan for Employees (enter your UNCSA credentials to access PDF) explains how UNCSA will respond when

-if an employee exhibits symptoms of COVID-19 in the workplace, at home and or tests
+an employee exhibits symptoms of COVID-19 in the workplace, at home and or tests positive/negative

-supervisors/managers, Human Resources, Facilities, Emergency Operations, and University
+Human Resources, Facilities, Emergency Operations, and University leadership.
+If you

 The State Health Plan is waiving cost of